sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 cwd = os.getcwd()
 for dirpath, dirs, files in os.walk(cwd):
     for filename in fnmatch.filter(files, '*.docx'):
+        # use print if you want to see what files will be modified
         # print (os.path.join(dirpath, filename))
         editFile = (os.path.join(dirpath, filename))
         document = Document(editFile)
         core_properties = document.core_properties
-        # If the author filed is not marc's, fill with marc's email
+        # If the author filed is not my email, change it
         if (core_properties.author != 'joshua...email'):
             core_properties.author = 'joshua...newEmail'
         # Check if title is not empty, make it empty